duleorlovic/tips/index.md

     console.log("data="+JSON.stringify(data));

 * disable turbolinks `document.body.setAttribute('data-no-turbolink','true')`
 * turbolinks are good if some of page content is changed using ajax.
 Browser back button when turbolink is enabled shows last content (not first that was fatched).
-When turbolinks is disabled, you can force reshering the page with set_cache_buster before filter:
+When turbolinks is disabled, you can force refreshing the page with set_cache_buster before filter.
+Note that any input field stays populated (also hidden input field which you eventually populated in javascript):

   def set_cache_buster
     response.headers["Cache-Control"] = "no-cache, no-store, max-age=0, must-revalidate"